 By this point, dental specialists should have used all of their skills, technologies, and resources to locate the infected pulp and discern how serious the condition is, allowing them to move on to the next step of removal.

 After determining root canal treatment is essential for a patient’s dental health, the next step in their dental care is to remove the infected pulp from inside the tooth.
-The endodontist will achieve this by using a drill with varying diameters to create a small opening in the top of the tooth.
+The endodontist will achieve this by using a drill with varying diameters to create a small opening at the top of the tooth.
 This will allow them to access the pulp chamber and the tooth’s roots where the infection lies.

 Once they’ve drilled far enough, the endodontist can then use a series of surgical tools to clean dangerous bacteria out of your tooth’s root canals and pulp chamber, in addition to removing any infected pulp.
 Occasionally, the endodontist will have to use tools to widen the chamber in order to remove any additional infected pulp.